uploadcare/pyuploadcare/README.md

 ## How to use it with Django?

 First of all, you'll need API keys: public and private.
 You can get them at [the Uploadcare website][1].
-Currently it requires an invitation code to register, please request an access to [uploadcare-testing user group][2] and find it there.

 As soon as you get your API keys, add them to your Django settings file: